You are here

 Ongoing studies after disease

-INTRAGO-II study: Additive intraoperative irradiation in patients with newly diagnosed glioblastoma
+INTRAGO-II: Additive intraoperative irradiation in patients with newly diagnosed glioblastoma

 Multi-center, prospective, open, randomized, two-armed phase III clinical trial of additive intraoperative radiation in patients with newly diagnosed glioblastoma.
 Study is recruiting patients.
 NCT No: NCT02685605